SuganthiJagan/DE-Pipeline-for-EventSourcing/README.md

 ### Data Transformation
 Data Transformation is done using dbt and can be found under transformed_data/models folder.
 - staging: Intermediate data transformations are created as views
-- marts:   Final analytics tables are created as a_device_session.sql, b_school_session.sql, c_device_usage_history.sql, and d_master_school.sql files respectively
+- marts:   Final analytics tables are created as a_device_session.sql, b_school_session.sql, c_device_usage_history.sql, and d_master_school.sql files for analytics purposes

 ### Basic Statistics
-From the four final tables, some basic descriptive statistics are derived as,
+From the four final tables, some basic descriptive statistics were derived.
-- Total number of devices: 65
-- Total number of schools: 55
-- Total number of sessions: 1136

 ## Note:
 **dbt_run_artifacts** directory is managed by Github Actions Workflow so **do _not modify_**.
 This directory stores the dbt state file.